Definitions and profiles

 Property is acquired or constructed at a cost of which constitutes capital expenditure according to a prescribed expenditure limit and capitalisation policy approved by the Finance Committee.
 Property is managed within the University’s General Ledger, however registers detailing individual records within each category are maintained outside of the ES Financials System.

 The definition of property expressly excludes repairs and maintenance.

 Plant and equipment is broadly defined by the University as Office Equipment, Research Equipment, Teaching Equipment, Computer Equipment, Motor Vehicles, Musical Instruments, Works of Art and the Rare Library Collection.
 These categories form part of the University’s non-current assets.

 Plant and Equipment that has a useful life of more than one year, and a cost of which constitutes capital expenditure according to a prescribed expenditure limit and capitalisation policy approved by the Finance Committee.
-Plant and Equipment is managed within the ESP Financials – Asset Management System.
-They are defined as follows (the ESP profile name is listed in brackets).
-When adding an asset within the ESP Financials environment it is essential to include the profile name.
-The profiles are recorded within the University’s general ledger and the ESP Assets Management System.
+Plant and Equipment is managed within the ES Financials – Asset Management System.
+They are defined as follows (the ES Financials profile name is listed in brackets).
+When adding an asset within the ES Financials environment it is essential to include the profile name.
+The profiles are recorded within the University’s general ledger and the Assets Management System.

 Office equipment (OFFICE_EQ)

 This category includes, photocopiers, Light Pro projectors, cash registers, telephone (communication) systems, facsimile machines etc.